 I did not test, but i'm also pretty sure that is still the case

-#5 Updated by Roman Lebedev about 2 years ago
+#5 Updated by Roman Lebedev over 2 years ago

 Tobias Ellinghaus wrote: